Employee onboarding in foreign subsidiaries: 7 steps for success

 Optimizing the Onboarding Process

-To optimize the onboarding process in foreign subsidiaries, companies should consider the following steps:
+To optimize the onboarding process in international subsidiaries, companies should consider the following steps:

 1. Prepare Before the Employee Starts: Before a new employee starts, companies should gather all the necessary information and materials they need to conduct a comprehensive onboarding process.
 This includes job descriptions, company culture and values, and relevant policies and procedures.